lexmerca/TTIPv2_ToC/README.md

 ## 2. [The Age of Computational Law, the Internet, and Rules Automation](https://github.com/lexmerca/TTIPv2_2/)

-#### 2.1 From Codification of Law to 'Code is Law' and the Digitalization of Trade
+#### 2.1 The Digitalization of Trade: From Codification of Law to 'Code is Law'

 #### 2.2 A Transatlantic Trade and Investment Partnership 'version 2.0'?